pretzelhammer/chat-server/readme.md

 hooray!
 ```

+> [!TIP]
+> To quit `telnet` type `^]` (control + right square bracket) to enter command mode and type "quit" + ENTER.

-Some of you may be thinking, _"I'd like to mess around with the code but I don't want to go through the hassle of setting up a new cargo project and then copying and pasting all of the examples from this article into it."_ You don't have to!
-Just `git clone` [this repository](https://github.com/pretzelhammer/chat-server) and you'll be able to quickly run any example with `just example {number}`.
+If you'd like to mess around with the code yourself just `git clone` [this repository](https://github.com/pretzelhammer/chat-server) and you'll be able to quickly run any example with `just example {number}`.
 Then you can tinker with the source code at `examples/server-{number}.rs` to your heart's content.
 Once an example is running you can interact with it by running `just telnet`.

 ## 02\) Handling multiple connections serially

 There's an annoying bug in our server: it quits after handling just one connection!
 If we try to `just telnet` more than once we get `telnet: Unable to connect to remote host: Connection refused` at which point we have to manually restart the server with `just example 01` again.
 Oof.

-If you're interested, this would be a good opportunity to take a stab at solving this problem (or any of the future problems presented in this article) on your own.
-But if not, that's fine too of course, here's the solution:
+Here's how we would fix it:

 ```rust
 use tokio::{io::{AsyncReadExt, AsyncWriteExt}, net::TcpListener};